chaconnewu/awesome-augmented/awesomes/awesome-microservices.md

   <a href="http://libslack.org/">
    Libslack
   </a>
-  -  Provides a generic agent oriented programming model, run time selection of locking strategies, functions that make writing daemons trivial and simplify the implementation of network servers and clients, &c.;
+  -  Provides a generic agent oriented programming model, run time selection of locking strategies, functions that make writing daemons trivial and simplify the implementation of network servers and clients, &c.
  </li>
  <li>
   <a href="http://lwan.ws/">